-There is very little that will ever get someone as upset and defensive as when you tell them what to eat. many conversations about veganism find their way to this point: The statement that you can’t tell people what to eat because it’s their personal choice.
+There is very little that will ever get someone as upset and defensive as when you tell them what to eat.
+Many conversations about veganism find their way to the statement that you can’t tell people what to eat because it’s their personal choice.
 This often comes in the adage: “I respect your choice to be vegan, you should respect my right not to be.”
 But when our right to make our own dietary choice begins to infringe upon the rights of others, whose rights take priority?

-You see, what we choose to eat has a huge impact on the world in a number of ways, including environmentally, socially, and morally.
+You see, what we choose to eat has a huge impact on the world in a number of ways, including environmentally, socially, and ethically.
 The animal products industry is the most environmentally devastating force on the planet.
-Our choice to eat meat, diary and eggs impacts more than just our stomachs: It tears down forests, uses insane quantities of water, creates massive pollution, and diverts over 80 percent of the world’s crops to livestock.
-Crops that could otherwise easily feed the world’s hungry.
+Our choice to eat meat, diary and eggs impacts more than just our stomachs; it tears down forests, uses insane quantities of water, creates massive pollution, and diverts over 80 percent of the world’s crops to livestock—crops that could otherwise easily feed the world’s hungry.

 So while respecting your choice to eat animal products may seem important from a personal freedom standpoint, what about respecting the environment and the future generations who have to live in the wake of our destruction?
 What about respecting the people who can’t put food in their stomachs because your right to eat animal products took precedence?